wp-plugins/feature-a-page-widget/readme.txt

 4. Uses standard WordPress fields (Title, Featured Image, and Excerpt) that you already know and love.

 == Changelog ==
+= 1.2.0 =
+* New "Page Status" instant feedback determines whether the featured image and excerpt are set for selected page.
+* New contextual help.
+(And access to it via help button in widget settings.)
+* Fixed Rich Text Excerpts support
+* Minor JS improvement: Only reactivate "chosen" script on saved widget instance.

 = 1.1.2 =
 * Fixed image-size class.